VsixCommunity/Community.VisualStudio.Toolkit/README.md

 Base classes, helper methods, and extension methods encapsulate the complexity so you don't have to.

 ### It's difficult to find what services and components to use
 Now the most commmon services are all easy to get to from the main `VS` object.
-For instance, to write to the status bar, you can now write the following:

 ### Best practices change with each version of VS. I can't keep up